-On Holy Saturday afternoon, I made a visit to a prison and that visit turned out to be very effectual.
+On Holy Saturday afternoon, I made a visit to a prison and that visit turned out to be very effective.
 The intention was to have a reflective moment with the prisoners on suffering and its salutary value.
-While interacting with the prison officials afterwards, I discovered, most regrettably, that some are serving prison terms on account of their inability to meet up with fines imposed on them as options in place of the various prison terms they are serving.
+While interacting with the prison officials afterward, I discovered, most regrettably, that some are serving prison terms on account of their inability to meet up with fines imposed on them as options in place of the various prison terms they are serving.
 When I inquired further, I was told that there are some serving as much as one year and above on the grounds of not being able to pay fine options like: N3,000.00 ($15), N5,000 ($25), N10,000 ($50) and so on.

 “The Name of God is Mercy” as Pope Francis eloquently attested in the first book of his pontificate where he, among other things, established that mercy is the foremost attribute of God.
-If we cast an active look back on the passion, death and resurrection of our Lord Jesus Christ we see nothing but DIVINE MERCY written boldly.
+If we cast an active look back on the passion, death, and resurrection of our Lord Jesus Christ we see nothing but DIVINE MERCY written boldly.

 It was actually Divine Mercy that can adequately describe the coming of Jesus Christ in our midst.
 It was Divine Mercy that moved him to die for us even when we were still sinners (Romans 5:8; Psalm 78:32).
 That same Divine Mercy brought about his resurrection because if he did not rise from the dead we could have been at loss with vain hope (1 Cor.15:12-14).